-So here is what Sophia’s bedroom looked like before.
+This is what the bedroom looked like before.
 Or, actually, kind of in between.
-After we’d tried stripping the wallpaper without a steamer, and before my amazing friend Trisha came over with her steamer and her elbow grease to help me.
+After we’d tried stripping the wallpaper without a steamer, and before my amazing friend came over with her steamer and her elbow grease to help me.

 And this is what it looks like now!

-Sophia has been begging for a pink room forever.
+My youngest daughter has been begging for a pink room forever.
 So we went with kind of a candy pink that I really like.
-(It’s called Panache Pink by Sherwin Williams, if you care.)
+(It’s called Panache Pink by Sherwin Williams.)
 As I said before, I need new quilts on the bed.
 I have a pretty specific idea in my head, so I imagine I’ll make some quilts and just tie them, since I’m hopeless at the quilting part.

 I found the table at Goodwill for $5.99.
 It was originally Disney Princesses, and in pretty bad shape.
 So, I repainted it to match the room.